rbaltrusch/rbaltrusch/README.md

 In 2023 I joined several game jams to try out new technology and new ideas.
 The source code for all of them in open source.

-#### Unicast Network Sim

-[Unicast network simulator](https://github.com/rbaltrusch/unicast_network_sim): a Python game where you deliver network packets.
+[**Unicast Network Sim**](https://github.com/rbaltrusch/unicast_network_sim): a Python game where you deliver network packets.
 Placed 16th out of 500 for innovation due to the creative input system.

 <img width="384" src="/media/unicast_network_sim.gif" alt="Unicast network simulator gameplay">

-#### Myrkur

-[Myrkur](https://github.com/rbaltrusch/myrkur): a dungeon exploration game written with Love2D in Lua.
+[**Myrkur**](https://github.com/rbaltrusch/myrkur): a dungeon exploration game written with Love2D in Lua.

 <img width="384" src="/media/myrkur.gif" alt="Myrkur gameplay">

-#### Uncaved

-[Uncaved](https://github.com/rbaltrusch/uncaved-gmtk): a reverse cave-exploring game where you control a cave full of traps, written in Java with libGDX.
+[**Uncaved**](https://github.com/rbaltrusch/uncaved-gmtk): a reverse cave-exploring game where you control a cave full of traps, written in Java with libGDX.

 <img width="384" src="/media/uncaved.gif" alt="Uncaved gameplay">